This post for helping nurses find new quick and easy workouts that they can fit into even the busiest schedule.

 Deborah Swanson is a Coordinator for the Real Caregivers Program at allheart.com, a site dedicated to celebrating medical professionals and their journeys.
 She keeps busy interviewing caregivers and writing about them and loves gardening

 Every nurse knows that the stress from patient care over a 12-hour shift can be exponential.
 Yet many nurses aren’t giving themselves the tender loving kindness we give to our patients!
 (I have written many times before about why nurses need to practice yoga).

 Yoga is more than just exercise.
 It offers caregivers a way to give themselves more self-care (ahem, nurses!).
 Furthermore, it helps nurses take even better care of our families, our patients and ourselves in the process.

 Restorative yoga is a great way for nurses to reconnect with themselves and provide recovery for their bodies after the end of a 12-hour shift of caring for patients.

 (The information on this post is not meant to diagnose, treat, cure, or prevent any disease and is meant for educational and informational purposes only.
 You should always consult your physician before starting any exercise program.
 You can read our disclosure policy here.)

-Here are 7 easy and restorative yoga poses for nurses to help recover from the stress and physical ailments that plague hard working nurses.
+Here are 7 easy and restorative yoga poses for nurses:

 #1.
 Child’s Pose (Balasana)